swiftlang/swift-org-website/documentation/cxx-interop/index.md

 Swift directly calls the C++ constructor for class `Tree`, and stores the resulting object directly into the `tree` variable.

+A subsequent section of this guide provides more details on [how to use](#using-c-types-and-functions-in-swift) the imported C++ APIs in Swift.

 ### Exposing Swift APIs to C++

 In addition to importing and using C++ APIs, the Swift compiler is also